- Risk Factors

-While the term “neuralgia” can refer to a large range of nerve-related pain, sciatic neuralgia refers to a specific set of symptoms associated with compression of the sciatic nerve.
-These symptoms also are called sciatica, and can include:
+While the term neuralgia can refer to a large range of nerve-related pain, sciatic neuralgia refers to a specific set of symptoms associated with compression of the sciatic nerve.
+These symptoms can also be called sciatica and include:

 - Localized pain at the site of the nerve compression

-- Constant pain in the upper leg or buttocks
+- Constant pain in the hips, upper leg or buttocks

-- Radiating pain, or radiculopathy, which shoots down the lower back, the buttocks, and the legs
+- Radiating pain shooting down the lower back, buttocks and the legs

 - Tingling in the buttocks or legs